-The Ultimate Guide to Emergency Funds – Why and How to Start One?
+The Ultimate Guide To Emergency Funds

 Parker Pope

-Emergency Funds
+The Ultimate Guide To Emergency Funds

 There are all kinds of people making their way through the world, and the world is getting not only more unpredictable but also more expensive.
-And during this time it is equally essentially to have some emergency funds which can become your savior.

-You’ve probably heard something along the lines of “40% of Americans couldn’t afford a $400 surprise expense.”
 Let’s clear this now – this misquoted statistic originated from a poll run by the Federal Reserve in 2017.
-And the question asked respondents how they would pay for a $400 expense.

-Many subsequent surveys have been conducted, and unfortunately the news still isn’t that great.
 Broadly speaking, the reports are saying that less than half of Americans have at least three months’ worth of expenses saved up in an emergency funds.

 If you are one of the super-planners out there who already has at least three months of expenses saved up, good for you!

 If you haven’t figured out where to start, worry not!
-We’ll start with the basics and help you figure out exactly how to get your emergency started.
+We’ll start with the basics and help you figure out exactly how to get your emergency fund started.

-What is an Emergency Fund?
+What Is An Emergency Fund?

 An emergency fund is a nice big pile of cash that you have on hand for a very specific purpose, and it’s not paying off student loans or taking that trip to Tahiti that you’ve always wanted.